junxit/us-congress-bills-111/metadata.md

 - 2010-04-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 399 - 9 (Roll no. 200). (text: CR H2531-2533)
 - 2010-04-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 399 - 9 (Roll no. 200).(text: CR H2531-2533)
 - 2010-04-15 — Received in the Senate and Read twice and referred to the Committee on Finance.
+- 2010-12-08 — Amendment SA 4742 agreed to in Senate by Unanimous Consent.
+- 2010-12-08 — Amendment SA 4742 proposed by Senator Bennet for Senator Reid. (consideration: CR S8631) In the nature of a substitute.
+- 2010-12-08 — Amendment SA 4743 agreed to in Senate by Unanimous Consent.
+- 2010-12-08 — Amendment SA 4743 proposed by Senator Bennet for Senator Reid. (consideration: CR S8631; text: CR S8631) To amend the title.
+- 2010-12-08 — Measure laid before Senate by unanimous consent. (consideration: CR S8631-8634)
+- 2010-12-08 — Message on Senate action sent to the House.
+- 2010-12-08 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (text: CR S8632-8634)
+- 2010-12-08 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(text: CR S8632-8634)
+- 2010-12-08 — Senate Committee on Finance discharged by Unanimous Consent. (consideration: CR S8631-8634)
+- 2010-12-08 — Senate Committee on Finance discharged by Unanimous Consent.(consideration: CR S8631-8634)
+- 2010-12-08 — Senate amendment agreed to: Amendment SA 4742 agreed to in Senate by Unanimous Consent.
+- 2010-12-08 — Senate amendment agreed to: Amendment SA 4743 agreed to in Senate by Unanimous Consent.
+- 2010-12-08 — Senate amendment proposed (on the floor): Amendment SA 4742 proposed by Senator Bennet for Senator Reid.(consideration: CR S8631)
+- 2010-12-08 — Senate amendment proposed (on the floor): Amendment SA 4743 proposed by Senator Bennet for Senator Reid.(consideration: CR S8631; text: CR S8631)
+- 2010-12-08 — Senate amendment submitted
+- 2010-12-08 — Senate amendment submitted